 VAT and Brexit

 A key area for many Irish businesses will be the impact of VAT and the effects that may arise as a result of Brexit.
-The system of cross-border transactions will be affected following Brexit.
-Invoicing and reporting will change with regard to supply chain in particular, cross-border and with transactions between Ireland and the U.K. This may result in a cash flow cost and also increased administration and compliance costs for Irish companies trading with the U.K.
+The system of cross-border transactions was directly affected as of 1 January 2021.
+Invoicing and reporting has changed with regard to supply chain in particular, cross-border and with transactions between Ireland and the U.K. This may result in a cash flow cost and also increased administration and compliance costs for Irish companies trading with the U.K.

 The likely VAT effects of Brexit on the supply of goods to and from the EU may also include: